/

 CRM – Customer Relationship Management

-Let’s start with the obvious one, CRM (Customer Relationship Management).
-The press sometimes butchers this one by calling it “Customer Relations Management.”
-CRM also happens to be the ticker symbol for salesforce.com, inc.
+Let’s start with CRM (Customer Relationship Management).
+The press sometimes misstates this as “Customer Relations Management.”

-On the other hand, the abbreviation ‘CRM’ defines a strategy that businesses use to improve customer relationships.
+Software aside, the abbreviation ‘CRM’ defines a strategy businesses use to improve customer relationships.
 The desired result of this strategy is often to increase revenue and lower costs.

 The following is a group of CRM-related acronyms we have assembled.